Savage Conversations: Reception

 Positive reviews and analysis followed the release of Savage Conversations.
 Annette Lapointe, for the New York Journal of Books, calls Savage Conversations a "crucial book" that "resists prose structure."
 In the Georgia Review, Shanae Aurora Martínez describes Savage Conversations as "a significant contribution to decolonial truth-telling.”
 Nathan McNamara, for the LA Review of Books, claims the book “operates with a savage intimacy that goes beneath the skin" and calls Howe “a genre chemist.”
 A writer for The Kenyon Review praises Howe for “her insightful and deft use of dramatic monologues.”
 In The Carolina Quarterly, Karah Mitchell says that “there is a quietness that thrums through this slender book."

 Literary significance

-Several reviewers have acknowledged how Savage Conversations challenges generally accepted versions of history.
+Several reviewers have commented on the way that Savage Conversations challenges generally accepted versions of history.
 Sarah Fawn Montgomery identified Savage Conversations as providing “a more accurate history” of the Lincoln Administration “than most textbooks do.”
-With Savage Conversations, Lapointe noted that Howe forces readers to contend with history that is “difficult, necessary territory.”
+With Savage Conversations, Lapointe says that Howe forces readers to contend with history that is “difficult, necessary territory.”
 Shanae Aurora Martínez claims the book asks readers to “rethink history.”

 Adaptations

-The Ensemble Studio Theatre in New York City, New York, held a reading of Savage Conversations in 2019, directed by Paul Austin.
+The Ensemble Studio Theatre, New York City, held a reading of Savage Conversations in 2019, directed by Paul Austin.

-In early 2020, the University of Washington also staged a reading of Savage Conversations, featuring a small cast and minimal set.
+In early 2020, the University of Washington (UW) also staged a reading of Savage Conversations, featuring a small cast and minimal set.
 The reading was directed by Andrew Coopman, a master’s student at UW.